Background

 - In Australia, the HPV vaccine is free and recommended for people aged 12 to 25, under the National Immunisation Program.

-- Australians aged 25 and under who missed out on the HPV vaccine at school, can catch up for free through their doctor, local council immunisation service or at some pharmacies.
+- If your child missed out on the HPV vaccine at school, they can catch up for free through a doctor, local immunisation service or at some pharmacies.

 - The HPV vaccine is safe, effective and can protect you against HPV-related cancers and diseases in the future.